-- A. If there is noncompliance with any applicable regulation during an initial or ongoing review, inspection, or investigation, the department shall issue a licensing report describing the noncompliance and requesting the provider to submit a corrective action plan for each violation cited. - B. The provider shall submit to the department and implement a written corrective action plan for each regulation with which it is found to be in violation as identified in the licensing report violation cited. - C. The corrective action plan shall include a: - 1.
-Description Detailed description of the corrective actions to be taken that will minimize the possibility that the violation will occur again and correct any systemic deficiencies; - 2.
-Date of completion for each corrective action; and - 3.
-Signature of the person responsible for the service. - D. The provider shall submit a corrective action plan to the department within 15 business days of the issuance of the licensing report.
-Extensions One extension may be granted by the department when requested prior to the due date, but extensions shall not exceed an additional 10 business days.
-An immediate corrective action plan shall be required if the department determines that the violations pose a danger to individuals receiving the service. - E. Upon receipt of the corrective action plan, the department shall review the plan and determine whether the plan is approved or not approved.
-The provider has an additional 10 business days to submit a revised corrective action plan after receiving a notice that the plan submitted has not been approved by the department has not approved the revised plan.
-If the submitted revised corrective action plan is still unacceptable, the provider shall follow the dispute resolution process identified in this section.
+A. If there is noncompliance with any applicable regulation during an initial or ongoing review or investigation, the department shall issue a licensing report describing the noncompliance and requesting the provider to submit a corrective action plan for each violation cited.

+B. The provider shall submit to the department and implement a written corrective action plan for each regulation with which it is found to be in violation as identified in the licensing report.

+C. The corrective action plan shall include a:

+1. Description of the corrective actions to be taken that will minimize the possibility that the violation will occur again;

+2. Date of completion for each corrective action; and

+3. Signature of the person responsible for the service.

+D. The provider shall submit a corrective action plan to the department within 15 business days of the issuance of the licensing report.
+Extensions may be granted by the department when requested prior to the due date, but extensions shall not exceed an additional 10 business days.
+An immediate corrective action plan shall be required if the department determines that the violations pose a danger to individuals receiving the service.

+E. Upon receipt of the corrective action plan, the department shall review the plan and determine whether the plan is approved or not approved.
+The provider has an additional 10 business days to submit a revised corrective action plan after receiving a notice that the plan submitted has not been approved by the department.

-- F. When the provider disagrees with a citation of a violation or the disapproval of the revised corrective action plans, the provider shall discuss this disagreement with the licensing specialist initially.
+F. When the provider disagrees with a citation of a violation, the provider shall discuss this disagreement with the licensing specialist initially.
 If the disagreement is not resolved, the provider may ask for a meeting with the licensing specialist's supervisor, in consultation with the director of licensing, to challenge a finding of noncompliance.
-The determination of the director is final. - G. The provider shall monitor implementation of implement and monitor the approved corrective action and include a plan for monitoring plan.
-The provider shall incorporate corrective actions in its quality assurance activities improvement program specified in 12VAC30-105-620.
+The determination of the director is final.

+G. The provider shall monitor implementation of approved corrective action and include a plan for monitoring in its quality assurance activities specified in 12VAC30-105-620.